openschc/openschc/docs/index.rst

 OpenSCHC
 --------

-OpenSCHC is a OpenSource Implementation of `SCHC (Static Context Header Compression) <https://datatracker.ietf.org/doc/draft-ietf-lpwan-ipv6-static-context-hc/>`_ currently being standardized by the `LPWAN Working Group <https://tools.ietf.org/wg/lpwan/>`_ at the IETF.
-Oversimplifying, this is essentially IP protocl headers compression and fragmentation so that they can be transported by low datarate, long range IoT networks.
+OpenSCHC is a OpenSource Implementation of SCHC (Static Context Header Compression) standardized at the IETF by the `LPWAN Working Group <https://tools.ietf.org/wg/lpwan/>`_ as `RFC8724 <https://www.rfc-editor.org/info/rfc8724>`_.
+Oversimplifying, this is essentially IP protocol headers compression and fragmentation so that they can be transported by low datarate, long range IoT networks.

 The long term goal is to have a stable, open-source, reference Python3 codebase for the SCHC protocol.

+..
 OpenSCHC is developed to be compatible with micropython, on the device side.

 OpenSCHC is licensed under the `MIT License <https://github.com/openschc/openschc/blob/master/LICENSE>`_ .